 Book a group of 10 or more people and save on the cost of individual admission, and/or book a guided tour by one of the Museum’s knowledgeable and engaging docents.
 Groups can enjoy a private tour tailored to their interests by requesting a focus on a particular gallery, the current special exhibition, or the entire collection.

 From dragons to Mexican dogs, a trip to the Gardiner Museum combines world history and discovery with a hands-on clay project.
 The Museum’s award-winning curriculum-based programs are accessible to students from kindergarten through to university.
-All themes can be matched to fit any of these curriculum areas: art, social studies, native studies, animals, environment, language and more.
+All themes can be matched to fit any of these curriculum areas: art, social studies, Indigenous studies, animals, environment, language and more.
 Just ask us!

 See the School Groups page for more information and the online registration forms.